centrahq/api-documentation/user/pages/01.overview/02.products/docs.md

 ![ProductModel](product-model.png?lightbox=3333x4000&resize=1200)

-### Displays

-A Display is, just like a display in a brick-and-mortar store, one or more related items for sale that is arranged and presented in a way that might trigger a purchase.
-An item for sale might be included in more than one Display.
-You might for example have a unisex item included both in a Display in the Women’s and Men’s department.
-When you query the API for what to show on a category page, you will get a set of Displays back, and when you query the API for what to show on a product page, you will get a single Display.

 ### Products, Variants and Sizes

 A Product is stored in a hierarchical structure, in which the Product is broken down into Variants and Sizes.
 The Product represents a certain design.
 Variants are different versions of the same product, typically different colors.
 Sizes are the different sizes you can buy the style in.
 This product structure enables very efficient product information management.